DTJF/cmakefbc/Usage.md

   )
 ~~~

-Where
+Where the argument separators have the following meanings

-\Item{NO_DEPS} is a flag to disable the dependency file generation /
+\Item{NO_DEPS} A flag to disable the dependency file generation /
    inclusion (, which is enabled by default).

-\Item{OUT_NAM} is a keyword followed by a single string containing the
+\Item{OUT_NAM} A keyword followed by a single string containing the
    base name of the generated dependency file (suffix .cmake).
 This is
-   to avoid naming conflicts in case of a multiple calls of the macro
+   to avoid naming conflicts in case of multiple calls of the macro
    in the same directory (CMakeLists.txt file).
 It overrides the
    default name (CMakeFiles/bas2c_deps.cmake).
 The file gets written in
    the directory `OUT_DIR` (, or in the current source directory if
    `OUT_DIR` isn't defined).

-\Item{OUT_DIR} is a keyword followed by a single string containing the
+\Item{OUT_DIR} A keyword followed by a single string containing the
    directory where to store the C source files and the dependency file
-   (when `NO_DEPS` flag unset).
+   (unless `NO_DEPS` flag is set).
 This directory gets created if not
    present.

-\Item{COMPILE_FLAGS} is a keyword followed by on or more strings
+\Item{COMPILE_FLAGS} A keyword followed by on or more strings
    containing additional options to be used when calling the FB
    compiler.
-Those options get placed before the required options `-gen
+Those options get placed before the mandatory options
-   gcc -r` and the file name.
+   `-gen gcc -r` and the file name.

-\Item{SOURCES} is a keyword followed by a list of FB source files to
+\Item{SOURCES} A keyword followed by a list of FB source files to
    be compiled.

-\Item{c_src_var} is a the name of the variable to return the list of C
+\Item{c_src_var} The name of the variable to return the list of C
    source file names.

-All further parameters (not prepended by one of the above keywords) get
+All further parameters (not prepended by one of the above separators)
-interpreted as FB source file names.
+get interpreted as FB source file names.

 \note The function `BAS_2_C` is only available when the cmake_fb_deps
       tool is installed.
 (Otherwise you'll get a message on the initial